MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/creating-adapters/index.md

  * Configurations Files - adapter configuration data, to be used in devops environments.

 ## Updating the Adapter Maven Project
-To update the adapter Maven project with the latest release, find the **version number** of the API and Plugin artifacts [in Maven's Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cibmmobilefirstplatformfoundation) by search for "IBM MobileFirst Platform" and update the following properties in the adapter Maven project's **pom.xml** file:
+To update the adapter Maven project with the latest release, find the **version number** of the API and Plugin artifacts [in Maven's Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cibmmobilefirstplatformfoundation) by searching for "IBM MobileFirst Platform" and update the following properties in the adapter Maven project's **pom.xml** file:

 1. The `adapter-maven-api` version: